HPInc/cloud_deployment_scripts/docs/README-gcp.md

 [![Open in Google Cloud Shell](http://gstatic.com/cloudssh/images/open-btn.png)](https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/teradici/cloud_deployment_scripts&open_in_editor=quickstart/gcp-cloudshell-quickstart.cfg&tutorial=quickstart/tutorial.md)

+[This video](https://www.youtube.com/watch?v=lN2GesgvLKA) is also available to guide the viewer through the GCP Quickstart deployment process.

 ## Getting Started

+Before starting, consider watching [this video](https://www.youtube.com/watch?v=ESzon04cW4Y) on how to use this repo to deploy a single-connector deployment on GCP from a Linux environment.
+The video guides the viewer through the entire deployment process from set up to tear down.
+It also shows how the deployment can be managed through Cloud Access Manager (CAM) and how end-users can connect to their machines using a PCoIP client.
+While the video shows the single-connector deployment, the process of creating other deployments is very similar.
+For deployment from a Windows environment, please see the relevant portions of our [AWS video](https://www.youtube.com/watch?v=hwEOoG4pmMQ).

 ### Requirements
 - the user must have owner permissions to a GCP project